Curbside Recycling Pickup Information

 Glass & Plastic Bottles, Jars and Cans

-Includes aerosol cans, aluminum and other metal cans that food & beverages come in, and all bottles where the neck is smaller than the body of the container.
+Includes aluminum and other metal cans that food & beverages come in, and all bottles where the neck is smaller than the body of the container.
+Aerosol cans (except spray paint cans which are considered Hazardous Waste and must be disposed of on Hazardous Waste Day.)
 NO plastic buckets, 5 gallon pails, tubs or similar items.

 Mixed Paper and Magazines

-Includes magazines, catalogs, color inserts, envelopes (with or without cellophane windows), junk mail, sweepstakes forms, office paper (fax, photocopy, computer, white ledger, and envelopes), non-metallic wrapping paper, real estate books, NCR, and shredded paper.
+Includes magazines, catalogs, color inserts, envelopes (with or without cellophane windows), junk mail, sweepstakes forms, office paper (fax, photocopy, computer, white ledger, and envelopes), non-metallic wrapping paper, real estate books and NCR.